Social Media Intern Reflections

 Before the Covid-19 crisis, Afya sent medical supplies to underdeveloped and under resourced places in need of support, such as after crises or natural disasters.
 During COVID-19, Afya transitioned to providing healthcare facilities with the personal protective equipment necessary to help mitigate the crisis.
 Afya has delivered PPE to over 150 healthcare facilities and has distributed over 700,000 masks.

-I currently work remotely as a social media intern.
+I currently work remotely as a social media intern, handling Afya’s social media management.
 When sorting through pictures of volunteers or healthcare workers for various media platforms, the united goal of all helping is apparent and warms my heart.

 I will look back years from now and know that this pandemic was not just an entity that didn’t concern me, but rather a crisis in which I was able to help the most vulnerable.